 Configuring Attach Debug

-In order that incoming debug sessions are accepted, you must create a Lua Attach to Application launch configuration.
+In order for incoming debug sessions to be accepted, you must create a Lua Attach to Application launch configuration.

 Open Run > Debug Configurations...